Inherit the Wind (play): Scene Two

 Scene Two occurs in the courtroom.
 Present are Matthew Harrison Brady, Henry Drummond, Tom Davenport, the Mayor, the Judge, and many townspeople (sitting behind the defense and prosecution and watching the proceedings).
 It is a day or two later, and jury selection is under way.
-Davenport, the local district attorney, questions Mr. Bannister to see if he is an acceptable juror to the prosecution.
+Davenport questions Mr. Bannister to see if he is an acceptable juror to the prosecution.
 Bannister says he attends church on Sundays, and the prosecution accepts him.
 Drummond questions Bannister, and it is revealed that Bannister is illiterate.
 Drummond accepts Bannister for the jury.
 Jesse Dunlap is then called to the stand.
 Brady asks Dunlap if he believes in the Bible.
 Dunlap states "I believe in the Holy Word of God.
 And I believe in Matthew Harrison Brady!"
-Brady finds Dunlap acceptable.
-Drummond refuses to question Dunlap, and says Dunlap is not acceptable as a juror.
-Brady demands that Drummond provide a reason for refusing Dunlap, or at least ask him a question.
+Brady finds Dunlap acceptable; Drummond does not but refuses to explain his reasoning.
+Brady demands that Drummond provide a reason for refusing Dunlap or at least ask him a question.
 Drummond asks Dunlap how he feels, then excuses Dunlap as unacceptable.

-Drummond protests the use of the title "Colonel" by Matthew Harrison Brady and the Judge.
-Realizing that Brady's honorary title may have prejudiced the judicial proceedings, the Mayor confers with the Judge and they agree to make Drummond a "Temporary Honorary Colonel".
+Drummond also protests the use of the title "Colonel Matthew Harrison Brady" by the Judge.
+Realizing that Brady's honorary title may have prejudiced the judicial proceedings, the Mayor confers with the Judge and they agree to make Drummond a "Temporary Honorary Colonel" for the duration of proceedings.

-George Sillers is called as a potential juror.
+George Sillers is brought in after Dunlap steps down.
 Brady briefly questions Sillers, then accepts him.
 Drummond asks Sillers some questions on religion and then evolution, then accepts Sillers as well.
 Alarmed, Brady tells the court that Sillers won't render impartial judgment.
 Drummond objects to Brady's use of the word "conform".
 Brady tells the Judge (although his comments are subtly directed at Drummond) about the "Endicott Publishing Case", a trial in which Brady claims Drummond confused the jury so much that they delivered an incorrect verdict.
 Drummond states that all he wants to do is stop "the clock-stoppers" from inserting religious belief into the Constitution.
 The Judge reminds Drummond that this is not a federal case, and that constitutional questions cannot be entertained.
 Drummond demands that they be included, but the Judge rules him out of order.
-The Judge also rules that the jury has been selected and court is finished for the day.
+With the jury seated, court is adjourned for the day.

 After recessing the court, the Judge announces that Reverend Brown will hold a prayer meeting later that night.
-Drummond says that such announcements from the bench are prejudicial, but the Judge says the court has recessed.
+Drummond objects and argues that such announcements from the bench are prejudicial, but the Judge ignores him.